Wabinab/Xenoblade-Chronicles-3-The-Book/src/88_guernica.md

 "Well, at least I won't have to worry about the City _while I'm gone._ Just holler if you need me."

 Noah: "We'll take you up on that."
+And she nodded back in return.

 ### Footnotes: